 How do you know if Roundup is working?

 Nobody wants weeds to take over their flower or food gardens.
-In around six hours, you should see visual evidence of the herbicide working, with weeds drooping and turning yellow, and then totally dying down to the roots in one to two weeks.
+In around six hours, you should see visual evidence of the herbicide working, with weeds drooping and turning yellow and then dying down to the roots in one to two weeks.

 Roundup works best within specified temperature ranges, so you now know when to apply it.
-Roundup for weeds kills a variety of lawn weeds while causing no harm to the grass.
+Roundup for weeds kills various lawn weeds while causing no harm to the grass.

 It may not be as effective if the temperature is too low, and it may damage turf grass if the temperature is too high.
-During hot or cold seasons, you must wait until the daytime temperature falls within the appropriate range before applying Roundup to your garden or yard.
+You must wait until the daytime temperature falls within the appropriate range during hot or cold seasons before applying Roundup to your garden or yard.

 Weeds continue to grow in warm climates during the winter.
 At that moment, midday is the greatest time to apply because that is when the temperature reaches its peak.

 Last update on 2023-09-28 / Affiliate links / Images from Amazon Product Advertising API